planttheidea/fast-equals/README.md

 ## Benchmarks

-All benchmarks were performed on an i9-11900H Ubuntu Linux 24.04 laptop with 64GB of memory using NodeJS version `24.11.1`, and are based on averages of running comparisons based deep equality on the following object types:
+All benchmarks were performed on an i9-11900H Manjaro Linux laptop with 64GB of memory using NodeJS version `24.15.0`, and are based on averages of running comparisons based deep equality on the following object types:

 - Primitives (`String`, `Number`, `null`, `undefined`)
 - `Function`